 The New England Auto Museum (NEAM), a non-profit 501(c)(3) organization, was founded in 2007 by Michael and Christine Scheidel to celebrate the automobile and its significant impact on our culture through the preservation and exhibition of automobiles and historical artifacts.

-The NEAM Board of Directors have selected Norwalk, Connecticut, as the future home of this museum and educational facility.
-Norwalk’s New England location will draw current and future automobile enthusiasts from a wide area and provide a gathering spot for the region’s extensive and active automotive community.
+The NEAM Board of Directors are looking at several new locations in Connecticut, as the future home of this museum and educational facility.
+We are positive that our new location will draw current and future automobile enthusiasts from a wide area and provide a gathering spot for the region’s extensive and active automotive community.

 The New England Auto Museum will be a world-class, fun destination that will: